 What is safety in UX design?

-Safety in UX design refers to a user’s ability to use a product or service without fear of physical and emotional harm.
-This includes privacy protection, secure transactions, and user control concerns.
-The goal is to create experiences that protect users from potential damage and help them feel safe while using the product.
+In UX design, safety means users can use a product or service without worrying about harm.
+This includes protecting privacy, securing transactions, and giving users control.
+The goal is to create experiences that prevent harm and make users feel safe using the product.

 Why is safety important in UX design?